rocicorp/ztunes/README.md

 Asynchronously, just like all Zero queries, the search also goes to the server.
 So if the user picks something obscure, they will still get the result, just more slowly.

+## Jostle-Free Search UX

+We want to provide instant results over local data, but we don't want to "jostle" (reorder) those results when server result come in asynchronously.
+This would make the UX very hard to read and negate any benefit from instant results.

-To prevent jostle of the UI when async results come in, ztunes sorts query results by popularity descending.
+To prevent this jostle, ztunes sorts all query results by popularity descending.
 This way any local results are by definition the most popular and are at the top of the list.
 Other results pop in below.

-Additionally, when displaying search results in `index.tsx`, ztunes searches for related albums and cart data.
-This is done so that when the user navigates into an album, the data needed by that UI is already synced.
+In general you will want to preload data in the same order you will be displaying in search results.

 ## Search Notes